KayanatSuleman/Visaeg---Fashion/README.md

 3. Git

-+ Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
++ Git was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.

 4. GitHub